 For a plugin in its first year, we’ve done pretty well in terms of onboarding new users.
 As the WPManageNinja tradition goes, we love to add features our customers ask for.
 We’d rather not guess what you guys want.
 Instead, we like to listen.
 Check out our Facebook community to stay connected.

 Fluent Support got some incredible feature suggestions and requests from our current users.
 We tried to implement as much as we could, but we could only do so much.
-That’s why we want to apologize to all the users that made feature suggestions and requests, but we were unable to implement.
+That’s why we want to apologize to all the users who made feature suggestions and requests, but we were unable to implement.
 Stay with us and your request might just be on our improvement list for 2023!

 Speaking of the next year, we wanted to keep you in the loop of our development in the coming days.
 Without getting into details, we’ll share the direction we want to take for improving Fluent Support.